yarnpkg/rfcs/0000-default-global-symlink-flat-packages.md

 * In project's package.json - keep the same with semver extension added.
 * When building the project, if the vendor-bundle-package.json and vendor packages required from project's package.json are same then don't do any further build.
 * Create a node_modules link folder to the tar ball file or extracted node_modules folder

+## Option to remove version collision if required, if not enable the use of multiple nested vendor bundles used within a vendor bundle

 # How We Teach This